Pediatric Research Focus Areas

 - New diagnostic tools that may be more rapid, more specific, more sensitive, less invasive

-- New treatment regimens that are improved or novel, less stressful or painful, more targeted, have less side effects, provide optimal dosing
+- New treatment regimens that are improved or novel, less stressful or painful, more targeted, have fewer side effects, provide optimal dosing

 - Symptom relief